ProjectSprint/terraform/readme.md

 ## How to contribute
 - Fork this project
 - `git clone` the forked project
-- Do modification that are needed (your ProjectSprint account should be able to run `terraform plan`)
+- Do modification that are needed (your ProjectSprint account should be able to run `terraform plan -lock=false`)
 - If finished, create a pull request to this repo